Florida set to strip Disney of self-governing status in dispute over LGBTQ law | Politics

 Florida set to strip Disney of self-governing status in dispute over LGBTQ law

-The Republican-led state House in Florida voted 70-38 to do away with a special tax district created by a 1967 law that allows Disney to self-govern the roughly 25,000-acre Orlando area where its Walt Disney World theme park complex is located.
-DeSantis, an ally of former President Donald Trump who has also courted conservative voters on issues such as immigration and abortion ahead of a possible White House bid, did not immediately comment on the bill's passage.
+Florida lawmakers on Thursday gave their final approval to a bill ending Walt Disney Co's designation as a self-governing entity in an apparent response to its opposition to a new state law limiting the teaching of LGBTQ issues in schools.
+Losing the designation may represent a big blow to Disney's sprawling Orlando theme parks, which for over half a century have managed to operate with a high degree of autonomy, with the freedom to control everything from road maintenance to building projects.

-Florida lawmakers gave legislative approval on Thursday to a bill stripping Walt Disney Co of its designation as a self-governing entity in an apparent response to its opposition to a new state law limiting discussion of LGBTQ issues in schools.
+Florida lawmakers on Thursday gave their final approval to a bill ending Walt Disney Co's designation as a self-governing entity in an apparent response to its opposition to a new state law limiting the teaching of LGBTQ issues in schools.

+Losing the designation may represent a big blow to Disney's sprawling Orlando theme parks, which for over half a century have managed to operate with a high degree of autonomy, with the freedom to control everything from road maintenance to building projects.
+Even so, experts say the financial impact of the legislation on the company and the state is still unclear.

-Approval from Governor Ron DeSantis, a potential 2024 Republican presidential nominee who fiercely backs the ban on classroom instruction on sexual orientation and gender identity for children under age 9, is the final step to the bill's enactment.
-Disney came under fire last month by many in the LGBTQ community and some employees for initially failing to publicly oppose the legislation, but then condemned it and said it would pause all its political donations in Florida.
+Governor Ron DeSantis, a potential 2024 Republican presidential nominee who fiercely backs the ban on classroom instruction on sexual orientation and gender identity for children under age 9, is expected to sign the bill into law.
+The bill would effectively strip Disney of a status that allowed the company to self-govern an area of roughly 25,000-acres in Central Florida where Walt Disney World resort is located.

-Several Republican-controlled states have made moves to restrict rights, often focused on transgender people, in battles that have pitted them against Democrats, ahead of Midterm and other elections later this year.
-DeSantis, in a surprise move, had asked lawmakers to consider the legislation during a special session he called this week.
-It was filed and passed within just three days.
+The area called the Reedy Creek Improvement District https://www.rcid.org encompasses four Disney theme parks, two water parks and 175 miles of roadway, and functions like a county government, providing services such as fire-fighting, power, water and roads within the Orange and Osceola counties.
+Disney, whose Florida resort is known the world over for its pristine streets, colorful rides and family-friendly image, in turn gets relief from taxes and fees.

+The special status also allows the district to issue bonds with tax advantages to pay for improvements and for Disney to avoid the process of obtaining building permits for some projects.
+The Florida Parental Rights in Education legislation is one of a series of moves by Republican-controlled states to enact new restrictions on public education in the run-up to the midterm elections later this year.

-DeSantis, an ally of former President Donald Trump who has also courted conservative voters on issues such as immigration and abortion ahead of a possible White House bid, did not immediately comment on the bill's passage.
-Disney declined to comment.
+On Thursday, the Florida House of Representatives voted 70-38 to do away with the special tax district created by a 1967 law that allows Disney to self-govern the Orlando area.
+On Wednesday, the state Senate approved the measure by a 23-16 vote.
+DeSantis, an ally of former President Donald Trump who has also courted conservative voters on issues such as immigration and abortion, did not immediately comment on the bill's passage, nor did Disney.

-The law would eliminate a handful of special tax districts including the Reedy Creek Improvement District https://www.rcid.org that covers about 25,000 acres in Orange and Osceola counties.
-That structure makes Disney, which is one of the state's largest private employers, and other landowners responsible for providing services such as fire-fighting, power, water and roads.
-They in turn get relief from taxes and fees.

-The change would go into effect in June 2023.
-WHOM WILL IT HARM MOST?

-The special tax status is believed to have benefited the company but it is also a contributor to the state's coffers and local employers with around 70,000 staff.
+It is unclear if the state or the company will be harmed most by Thursday's move, as Disney is a major local employer and contributor to the state's coffers, with around 70,000 staff.
 The Walt Disney Resort paid $780.3 million in state and local taxes in 2021, according to a fact sheet commemorating the 50th anniversary of the theme park.

+Orange County Tax Collector Scott Randolph said that legislation will punish local taxpayers more than Disney.
+"Yes, Disney pays a lot in taxes, but when you add up the numbers, it pushes a lot of the tax burden onto local taxpayers," he said of the bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)